The end of fat binaries: XCFrameworks

 open "${PROJECT_DIR}/build"

-This code basically archives your project for both device and simulator, and then creates the xcframework.
-The generated files will be at a folder called “build” in your project directory.
+This code archives your project for both the device and the simulator, and then creates the XCFramework.
+The generated files will be in a folder called “build” in your project directory.

-With archive files, you will obtain the DSYMS of your compilations.
+With the archive files, you will obtain the DSYMs of your compilations.

 The golden tip

-To solve this problem, the Build for Distribution flag should be set to YES in your project’s build settings too.
+To solve this problem, the Build for Distribution flag should be set to YES in your project’s build settings as well.

-To set this flag, open Build Settings tab, select All in exhibition level, and at Build Options section, change the value of Build libraries for distribution to Yes.
+To set this flag, open the Build Settings tab, select All in the exhibition level, and in the Build Options section, change the value of Build Libraries for Distribution to Yes.

 Now, run your target again, and everything will work like a charm.
-You just need to drag the xcframework file into your main app’s project and Xcode will be in charge of everything by now.
+You just need to drag the XCFramework file into your main app’s project and Xcode will take care of everything from there.